-In 2021, the simple average bound tariff rate for non-agricultural products in Canada is 5.1%, somewhat higher than the levels of major developed countries such as Japan, US, and EU, and there are some high bound tariff products, including footwear (maximum 20%), bags (maximum 18%), clothing (maximum 18%), parachutes (maximum 15.7%), railway-related products (maximum 11.3%), and cutters and knives (maximum 11.3%).
-The binding ratio for non-agricultural products in 2021 was 99.7%, and unbound items include ships and tankers (maximum applied tariff rate of 25%).
-And the simple average applied tariff rate of non-agricultural products in 2021 was 2.1%.
+In 2022, the simple average bound tariff rate for non-agricultural products in Canada is 5.1%, somewhat higher than the levels of major developed countries such as Japan, US, and EU, and there are some high bound tariff products, including footwear (maximum 20%), clothing (maximum 18%), parachutes (maximum 15.7%), railway-related products (maximum 11.3%), and cutters and knives (maximum 11.3%).
+The binding ratio for non-agricultural products in 2022 was 99.7%, and unbound items include ships and tankers (maximum applied tariff rate of 25%).
+And the simple average applied tariff rate of non-agricultural products in 2022 was 2.0%.